harris-chris/Jot.jl/notes_on_this_branch.md

+!
 We can get rid of the PackageCompiler dependency from the docker image.
+! append_string_package is getting added to the environment (not jot but just the standard environment) ! rie is not being shut down if something goes wrong

 The bootstrap script:
 alias Julia first, it's /user/local/julia/bin/julia on the docker image